robertkirsz/styled-kit/README.md

 `clickable` props will set `cursor: pointer;` and `noPointerEvents` results in `pointer-events: none;`.

 `visible` prop is a quick way to hide the Div using an opacity transition.
 If you set it to false, the opacity attribute will be set to `0`.

+## `<HeightTransition />`

+`import HeightTransition from 'styled-kit/HeightTransition'`

+Use it to wrap an element with it that you want to slide-in when HeightTransition's `isActive` prop changes to `true`.

+There are some issues with animation jumping if HeightTransition's direct child has some margins applied to it.
+Try to use padding instead, or wrap the child with a div.